 From volunteering to becoming a teacher to studying and starting a family to founding a corporation and running a nonprofit, I’ve had quite the life here.

 Leaving, however, will be bittersweet.
-I met my husband here, eight years ago.
-He proposed to me here; we moved into a cute little house and I gave birth to our daughter in it.
+I met my companion here, eight years ago.
+For part of them, we were married; we moved into a cute little house and I gave birth to our daughter in it.

 First, it was just the two of us on a motorbike; then we had a car and a baby, then a dog, then a cat.
 We had a garden and we planted trees in it.
 We had an aquaponics system full of fish and they were part of the family too, even though we ate them.